 Mayor and City Council

 Each year, the Mayor of Horseshoe Bay writes a special message called the "State of the City".
-You can view the message for each year the city has been incorporated by clicking HERE.
+You can view the message for each year the city has been incorporated.

 About the Council

-The City of Horseshoe Bay was incorporated in 2005 and is a Home Rule City with a Council / Manager form of government.
-The City Council consists of 5 voting members.
+The City of Horseshoe Bay was incorporated in 2005 and is a Home Rule City with a Council/Manager form of government.
+The City Council consists of a Mayor and five Council Members.

 City Council Meetings

 A typical City Council meeting begins with the Mayor determining that a quorum (at least 3 members) is present.
 The Mayor then calls the meeting to order.
 Following an invocation and the Pledges of Allegiance, City Council begins the official business of the meeting.
-Proclamations, Staff Recognition, and Public Comments are addressed first.
-Next, the Council considers the Consent Agenda.
-Consent agenda items include routine, non-controversial items such as the approval of meeting minutes or the purchase of equipment and supplies already budgeted.
-Following the Consent Agenda, required Public Hearings are held, and individual Business Agenda items are considered.
-The Council may, or may not, convene into Executive Session (closed meeting) if necessary prior to adjourning the meeting.
-For information on citizen participation at City Council meetings, please click here or go to the "Appearing Before the Council" page (see link in left side menu above).
+Proclamations, Staff Recognition, Presentations, and Public Comments are addressed first.
+Next, the Council holds Public Hearings and considers Business items.
+Finally, the Council considers the Consent agenda, monthly departmental reports, and (if applicable) Executive Session items.
+Consent agenda items include routine, non-controversial items such as the approval of meeting minutes or the purchase of equipment and supplies already approved in the annual budget.
+The Council may, or may not, convene into Executive Session (closed meeting) if necessary prior to adjourning the meeting, even if Executive Session is not posted on the agenda.
+For information on citizen participation at City Council meetings, please go to the "Appearing Before the Council" page.

 The posted agenda will clearly identify matters which may be voted upon for final decision by the Council.

 An agenda for a Regular or Special City Council meeting must, by state law, be posted at least 72 continuous hours prior to the beginning of that particular meeting.
 The lone exception involves matters of an emergency nature, which must be posted for at least 1 hour prior to the start of the meeting.